+Anita recently completed her Health Coaching certification through the Functional Medicine Coaching Academy.
 Anita has her A.S in Nutrition and her B.S in Public Management, Policy & Administration.
-She was born and raised in Indiana, lived in southern California for over 25 years where she raised her three children, and has lived in northern California the past few years.
+She was born and raised in Indiana, has lived in Southern California for over 28 years where she raised her three children.
 She is passionate about nutrition, fitness, and a healthy lifestyle.
 She is excited to be working with CCFM patients and helping them in their journey to health.
 In her spare time, she enjoys her organic gardening, cooking, running, biking, hiking, and golfing with her husband.

 Rebekah ShiresPatient Care Coordinator

 Rebekah Shires has a bachelor’s degree in Liberal Arts and Science from Utah State University.
 She has worked in many different fields, ranging from being a technician for an ophthalmologist, to working in commercial property management.
 However, at the end of the day, she is very passionate about her health and the health of others.
 Ever since she read the book, “The Brain Warrior’s Way” she has strived to live a cleaner life through a better diet and lifestyle and has seen the difference it has made.
 Her desire to help others lead a healthier and happier life has led her to work for CCFM.
 Rebekah was born and raised in Central California and now resides in Southern Orange County with her husband and daughter.
 Rebekah is also a Realtor and so when she isn’t working for CCFM or showing homes, you can find her spending time with her family going on hikes, visiting the beach, cooking, or reading a good book.